 Foods like sausages and other processed meats, butter and cakes can be high in saturated fat.
 Such foods can raise cholesterol levels and increase the risk of heart disease and other health problems.

-Some fat in our diet is important, particularly unsaturated fat found in oily fish, nuts, seeds, and avocados.
-Oily fish like salmon and sardines contain omega-3 fatty acids.
-While these are an important part of our diet, research is ongoing to see if the use of omega-3 supplements can help reduce the risk of dementia and is not yet conclusive.
+Some fat in our diet is important, particularly unsaturated fat found in oily fish, nuts, seeds and avocados.
+Oily fish, like salmon and sardines, contains omega-3 fatty acids.
+While these are an important part of a healthy diet, research is ongoing to see if taking omega-3 supplements has any effect on the risk of dementia.

 Older people may have a smaller appetite and eat less.
 It may be harder to maintain a balanced diet with enough vitamins and minerals.
 You can speak to your doctor or a registered dietitian if you need advice about healthy eating.

 Heavy drinking can damage our brain health and is related to an increased risk of many conditions including dementia, cancer, stroke and heart disease.

 The Chief Medical Officer’s low-risk guidelines recommend both men and women should not regularly drink more than 14 units of alcohol a week.
 If you do drink, try to spread out alcohol consumption over at least three days, with several drink-free days each week.

 Research has found a link between regularly drinking too much alcohol and an increased risk of dementia.
 Long-term heavy drinking is known to cause specific alcohol-related dementia, including Wernicke-Korsakoff Syndrome (WKS).
 WKS is caused by a lack of vitamin B1 (also called thiamine).
 Early treatment with this vitamin can reverse the symptoms, but without treatment and stopping drinking the condition can lead to permanent memory loss.
 If you are concerned about your alcohol consumption you can talk to your doctor for advice.